ADA-GWU/3-concurrency-Cavid2002/README.md

 }
 ```

-The signature of function `process_img` looks like as follows:
+The function accepts image object, id of the thread executing function, thread count and box size.
+Thread count is used to calculate the increment along Y and thread id needed to define starting point for the loop.
+The structure of function `process_img` looks like as follows:

 ```C
 void process_img(Image* img, uint32_t id, uint32_t core_count, uint32_t sq_size)